oveku/Warhammer-Fantasy-FTG-Edition/campaigns/shadows-of-the-southwest/session-01.md

 - Features: Lockbox with pre-signed letters of passage; a Morr token in a velvet pouch.
 - Secrets: One candle is labeled “Satanreux — Third Death.”
 It refuses to stay extinguished.

-3) Reikland/Border — Brücke-Watch Waystation
-- History: Built where an old mirror-stone once stood; customs expanded around it; a shrine to the Lady faces a small, neglected stone of Morr.
-- Atmosphere: Incense smoke; the sound of falcons; ledger scratching; pilgrims queued for purity tests.
-- Features: Reliquary with tiny mirrors for “reflection of true self”; stamped wax for visas; holding room draped in blue.
-- Secrets & Clues:
-	- The official mirror shows a delayed blink to anyone tied to the Satanreux curse.
-	- A confiscated coin keeps landing heads at the stroke of each hour.
-	- A guard’s livery smells faintly of lilies and grave-mud.

 4) The Hollow Way (Optional Shortcut)
 - History: Old funeral path; tree canopies knit overhead; ravens perch in precise intervals.
 - Effect: Cuts half a day but invites omens and reflection anomalies; low-level corruption checks on failed Willpower.